bugtamer/areca-backup/docs/user/tutorial1.md

 This tab allows you to select the directories you want to backup.

-Click the "Add" Button, and select a directory (for instance : "/home/olivier/Photos")
+Click the "`Add`" Button, and select a directory (for instance : "`/home/olivier/Photos`")

 ![](./images/tg_sources2.jpg)

-Click on the "Save" Button. "/home/olivier/Photos" appears in the "sources" list :
+Click on the "`Save`" Button. "`/home/olivier/Photos`" appears in the "`sources`" list :

 ![](./images/tg_sources3.jpg)

-Add as many source directories as you want, and go to the "Compression" tab.
+Add as many source directories as you want, and go to the "`Compression`" tab.

 ### "Compression" Tab